cbhiii/marvelous-matches/readme.md

  ### Prerequisites

- All that is needed to play the game is a modern web browser and a play to load the files from, such as a local computer directory.
+ All that is needed to play the game is a modern web browser and a place to load the files from, such as a local computer directory.

  ### Installing